bennettslin/bennett_work_app/MORE_TODO_NOTES.md

     * Bad news and good news
         * No future country will be ignorant enough to start a Communist revolution
         * No future generation will be ignorant enough to start an indie revolution
+    * History is ultimately just a story of consequential artists
+        * And Millennials were the first generation to betray their consequential artists
 * Do in Illustrator
     * Open all files in Illustrator
         * Open all Odin files